RgbTrouw/Qs-Messenger/README.md

 The source is mostly clean.
 Only the server source might be hard to follow at times, especially when it comes to the list handling.

-The client source does contain some unused objects.
+* The client source does contain some unused objects.
 These are within the "Source/Objects" folder and are just a working, early version of the "FriendsList" object but without the "Widget" component.
 They are not #included anywhere.
 The used components are within the "Objects/Windows" folder.

-* sessionId was supposed to be implemented in early stages, is still present in all queries, but doesn't provide any particular purpose, except for being a potential log indicator.
+* SessionId was supposed to be implemented in early stages, is still present in all queries, but doesn't provide any particular purpose, except for being a potential log indicator.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Some features are to be improved in a future version.